 The Riverwalk Promenade is the paved bicycle and pedestrian path on top of the river levee.

 The interface between the public Riverwalk and the adjacent private development is a vitally important element of the Downtown Plan.
 As such, all development along the Riverwalk will involve some form of public/private partnership and cooperation.
 Key performance criteria include:

 - a.
 Riverwalk Setback.
-Residential or outdoor commercial uses adjacent to the Riverwalk shall be no closer than 10 feet from the western edge of the physical walkway, except where "people-oriented" commercial uses incorporate public access points to the Riverwalk. - b.
+Residential or outdoor commercial uses adjacent to the Riverwalk promenade shall be no closer than 10 feet from the western edge of the physical walkway, except where "people-oriented" commercial uses incorporate public access points to the Riverwalk. - b.
 Levee Fill.
-All development shall fill the western slope of the levee (which may include both public and private property) as directed by the City of Santa Cruz and Army Corps of Engineers to create a level condition between the Riverwalk and the adjacent building.
-The filled area may terrace up from the maximum 24-inch wall to the finished floor of the development in a way that allows for the outdoor spaces to be publicly accessible to residents and commercial patrons.
-(See Figure E-1.)
+All development shall fill the western slope of the levee (which may include both public and private property) as directed by the City of Santa Cruz and Army Corps of Engineers to create a level condition between the Riverwalk promenade and the adjacent building.
+The filled area may terrace up from the maximum 24-inch wall to the finished floor of the development in a way that allows for the outdoor spaces to be publicly accessible to used by residents or and commercial patrons.
+(See Figure E-1.) - c.

-- c.
 Retaining Wall at Property Line.
 Design the wall of the ground level of the building to structurally support fill material, and to provide appropriate under-drainage. - d.
 Landscaping.
 Landscaping this private and public space shall incorporate trees and vegetation appropriate to the river environment.
 Walls along the Riverwalk shall not exceed 24 inches in height and shall be set back from the promenade by at least 10 feet.
-Other than trees, landscaping shall not exceed 42 inches in height above grade.
-Trees planted as part of the San Lorenzo Flood Control Improvement Project should be maintained and incorporated into new development where feasible and where not in conflict with the required fill or publicly accessible amenities. - e.
-Extension Area License Agreement for Public Space.
-The City shall consider negotiated Extension Area license agreements on the publicly owned land on the west side of the Riverwalk for open space purposes that promote activity and overlook the Riverwalk and river.
+Other than trees, landscaping shall not exceed 42 inches in height above grade. - e.
+Lease/Easement onf Public Space.
+The City shall consider negotiated leases or easements on the publicly owned land on the west side of the Riverwalk for open space purposes that promote activity and overlook the promenade Riverwalk and river.
+Easements may be considered for up to 20 feet of the levee bank for such open space.
 The publically accessible open space area shall be visually open and accessible from the Riverwalk, but may be delineated with a low fence or hedge no more than 42 inches in height. - f.
 Commercial Criteria.
-In the case of commercial development, the area subject to the license agreement may be terraced and shall be designed to accommodate outdoor eating or public seating, and shall be within 24 inches of the Riverwalk elevation. - g.
+In the case of commercial development, the leasedsetback area may be terraced and shall be designed to accommodate outdoor eating or public seating, and shall be within 24 inches of the generally at the same Riverwalk elevation as the promenade. - g.
 Public/Private Interface.
-In the case of residential development, the area subject to the license agreement and associated private yard shall be designed as a visually accessible garden space that provides a transition to the public Riverwalk.
-Residential entrances facing the river shall be elevated at least 18 inches, but no more than 5 feet above the Riverwalk to create privacy and differentiation of public and private spaces. - h.
+In the case of residential development, the setback\leased area and associated private yard shall be designed as a visually accessible garden space that provides a transition to the public promenadeRiverwalk.
+Residential entrances facing the river shall be elevated at least 18 inches above the Riverwalk, but no more than 5 feet above the Riverwalk to create privacy and differentiation of public and private spaces. - h.
+Accessibility.
+All conditions shall be in compliance with accessibility requirements.

+- th.
 Entrances Along Riverfront.
-Entries, either to individual residential units or common entrances, or to commercial establishments, shall be provided along the riverfront promenade at intervals no greater than 75 feet. - i.
+Entries, either to individual residential units or common entrances, or to commercial establishments, shall be provided along the riverfront promenade at intervals no greater than 75 feet. - ji.
 Fencing.
-Fencing shall be decorative, visually open metal rail material, creating a visual connection between the private and public spaces. - j.
+Security fencing shall be decorative, visually openmetal rail metal material no more than 42 inches in height, creating an open visual connection between the private and public spaces. - kj.
 Visually Open Development.
 Solid vegetation in the form of a visual screen or hedge is prohibited and views to the Riverwalk from private open spaces are required.
 Line of sight views between the development and the Riverwalk are intended to ensure a safe and interesting environment to joggers, walkers and cyclists.